wri/GCSC/README.md

 This dataset focuses exclusively on metrics relevant for tracking GHG emissions from deforestation, defined as land use change from forests (or other areas with at least 10 percent tree canopy density and woody vegetation greater than 5 m in height) and associated soil GHG emissions to cropland (e.g., agricultural commodity-linked deforestation).
 LUC emissions due to other land use conversions (e.g., conversion of natural grasslands to croplands, conversion of natural grassland to managed grassland, etc.) are not covered.
-Despite this limitation, deforestation is a dominant contributor to land-use change emissions, thus the methods described here should cover a major part of scope 1 and scope 3 land sector emissions.
+Despite this limitation, deforestation is a dominant contributor to land use change emissions, thus the methods described here should cover a major part of scope 1 and scope 3 land sector emissions.
 See Fitts et al. 2025 “Beyond deforestation” section for an interim solution on how to calculate the LUC emission factors beyond deforestation.